Hossein-Molaeian/Recipe-App-API/README.md

 # Recipe REST API

-This project revolves around the creation of an advanced REST API utilizing Python, Django REST Framework, and Docker, all developed through Test Driven Development (TDD).
-It aims to provide a comprehensive solution for handling various functionalities crucial for modern web applications and software.
+This project is an advanced REST API utilizing Python, Django REST Framework, and Docker, all developed through Test Driven Development (TDD).
+It aims to provide a comprehensive solution for handling various functionalities crucial for modern software and web applications.

 ### Key Features:

 - **User Management**: Implementing user authentication, user profile creation, and password management.
 - **Object Management**: Functionalities of creating, updating, filtering, and sorting of objects.
 - **Media Handling**: Facilitating the uploading and viewing of images within the API.
-- **Best Practice Principles**: Following PEP-8 guidelines, unit testing, and applying Test Driven Development.
+- **Best Practice Principles**: Following CI/CD methods, unit testing, and applying Test Driven Development.
 - **Scalability and Reusability**: Building a backend that can serve as a foundation for future projects or Minimum Viable Products (MVPs).

 ## Technologies Used